Everyday Health Group: History

 In 2018, EHG acquired the medical continuing education and research company Prime Medical.
-The next year, it acquired Castle Connolly, a ratings website for healthcare facilities and providers.
-Castle Connolly publishes the Top Doctor series, including annual awards for the peer-nominated “America’s Top Doctors.”
-It also purchased the pregnancy and parenting website BabyCenter from Johnson & Johnson that year.
-It joined What to Expect as part of the Everyday Health Pregnancy and Parenting division.
+In late 2018, it acquired Castle Connolly, a ratings website for healthcare facilities and providers that publishes the Top Doctor series, including annual awards for the peer-nominated "America’s Top Doctors".
+It also purchased the pregnancy and parenting website BabyCenter from Johnson & Johnson.
+BabyCenter joined What to Expect as part of the Everyday Health Pregnancy and Parenting division.

+EHG became a sponsor of the health conference HLTH in 2019.

 In 2020, Everyday Health Group acquired the patient advocacy and community site Migraine Again, for people living with migraines and chronic headaches.

-The following year, Everyday Health Group brought two more new sites into its portfolio: Diabetes Daily and DailyOM.
-Diabetes Daily is a patient community and advocacy site.
-DailyOM offers courses in holistic living and self-improvement, inspirations, and horoscopes.
+The following year, Everyday Health Group acquired two more sites into its portfolio: Diabetes Daily and DailyOM.
+Diabetes Daily is a patient community and advocacy site, while DailyOM offers courses in holistic living and self-improvement, inspirations, and horoscopes.

 At the beginning of 2022, EHG acquired Emma’s Diary, a UK-based company that offers baby and parenting advice, as part of a larger purchase of the company Lifecycle Marketing Ltd.

+Everyday Health Group also has a marketing partnership with the medical academic journal Cureus.
+Everyday Health is also one of the health portals that has partnered with healthcare platform TrialReach to match patients to clinical trials.